London marathon 2025 lap of honour

 Last year I got a ballot place in London marathon.
 I got the email two days after getting out of hospital with sepsis and malnutrition.

-32 years of trying, 9 months training and I got a bug and could not run in 2024.
+32 years of applying to the ballot, 9 months training and I got a bug and could not run in 2024.

-Two weeks after the London marathon I completed a virtual Marathon in kings Lynn.
+Two weeks after the London marathon I completed a virtual Marathon in kings Lynn to honour my previous sponsorship commitments.
 I started running at 5am and joined the GEAR 10k for the last 6 miles.
 I completed 26.8 miles in total in 6:02.
-This honoured my sponsorship commitments.

 I still have my dream and I have now received my deferred place from last years marathon.